adam-amara/metabopipeline/README.md

 In the folder [test_msconvert](https://github.com/adam-amara/metabopipeline/tree/main/test_msconvert), you will find the shell script `dtomzML.sh`.

-Running it will create a MZML folder in the working directory.
-The MZML folder will contain the same subfolders (one for each experimental class) as the organised data folder.
+Running it will create a mzML folder in the working directory.
+The mzML folder will contain the same subfolders (one for each experimental class) as the organised data folder :

+    mzML
+        ├── Blanks
+        │   ├── Blank_1.mzML
+        │   ├── Blank_2.mzML
+        ├── CCs
+        │   ├── CC_1.mzML
+        │   ├── CC_2.mzML
+        ├── QCs
+        │   ├── QC_1.mzML
+        │   ├── QC_2.mzML
+        ├── Samples
+        │   ├── Sample_1.mzML
+        │   ├── Sample_2.mzML

 To run the script, you will need to run the command :
 ```shell